CharlesLehnen/DSCI-510-Principles-of-Programming-for-Data-Science/README.md

 3. Object detection of the presence of animals in captured images
 4. Cropping of images around individual animals
 5. Manually classifying of individual animals by species as a proof of concept for developing a custom classifier
-6. Preliminary analyses of the counts of individual animals at varying timepoints throughout the day

 # Dependencies